-A decision tree emerges as an ideal choice for the transparent model \citep{Johansson2011,frosst2017distilling,Coppens2019DistillingDR,e22111203,Song_2021_CVPR,ding2021cdt} for two key reasons.
-Firstly, the decision tree model is inherently interpretable.
-Secondly, it possesses the capacity to capture complex data structures.
-Several studies have employed decision trees as transparent models alongside knowledge distillation.
-For instance, \cite{frosst2017distilling} explored the distillation of a neural network into a soft decision tree, while \cite{Coppens2019DistillingDR} discussed its application in interpreting deep reinforcement model, and \cite{ShenXC20} used it for explaining data in the field of e-commerce.
+In recent decades, machine learning (ML) has gained significant popularity in various fields.
+However, the widespread adoption of black-box ML models, such as neural networks and ensemble models, has led to growing concerns about their interpretability.
+This lack of interpretability has triggered skepticism and criticism, particularly in decision-based applications.
+For instance, in fields like medical diagnostics or treatment choice, without straightforward and concise interpretability the model could lead to erroneous diagnoses and potentially harmful treatment decisions.
+Knowledge distillation \citep{BaNIPS2014,hinton2015distilling,urban2017deep,shi2019knowledge,stanton2021does,allenzhu2021understanding} provides a way to interpret the black-box ML model through a transparent model, following a teacher-student architecture \citep{Hu2023}.
+Knowledge about the data is distilled from the teacher model (black-box ML model) to train the student model (transparent model).
+As a result, the student model (transparent model) inherits the teacher model’s knowledge about the complex structure of the data and the underlying mechanisms of the domain question, enabling it to achieve both high interpretability and strong predictive performance. \cite{Ribeiro2016} employed several simple models, including linear models and decision trees, as transparent models.
+Similarly, \cite{Lundberg2017} utilized kernel methods and local linear approaches to construct the transparent model.
+In this study, we focus on the decision tree \citep{Johansson2011,frosst2017distilling,Coppens2019DistillingDR,e22111203,Song_2021_CVPR,ding2021cdt} which emerges as an ideal transparent model for two reasons.
+First, it is inherently interpretable.
+Second, it possesses the capacity to capture complex data structures.
+Several studies have employed decision tree as transparent model alongside knowledge distillation. \cite{frosst2017distilling} explored the distillation of a neural network into a soft decision tree. \cite{Coppens2019DistillingDR} discussed the decision tree model in interpreting deep reinforcement model. \cite{ShenXC20} used decision tree for explaining data in the field of e-commerce.
 However, none of these studies considered the stability of decision trees constructed through knowledge distillation.
-The interpretability of decision trees relies heavily on the stability of their structure, which may be sensitive to the specific datasets used for training.
+The interpretability of decision tree relies heavily on the stability of its structure, which may be sensitive to the specific datasets used for training.
 Interpretations may become questionable if minor changes in the training data significantly affect the tree's structure.
-Given that the training data is generated randomly through the knowledge distillation process, ensuring the stability of the tree's structure becomes a key challenge to address.
-While \cite{zhou2018approximation} explored tree structure stability in knowledge distillation, their study focused on a single splitting criterion and did not provide conclusive conditions under which the tree structure (or splits) converge.
-Therefore, a fundamental and comprehensive investigation of tree structure stability in the context of knowledge distillation is necessary.
+Given that the training data is generated randomly through the knowledge distillation process, ensuring the stability of the tree's structure becomes a key challenge to address. \cite{zhou2018approximation} explored tree structure stability in knowledge distillation, while their study focused on a single splitting criterion and did not provide conclusive conditions under which the tree structure (or split) converge.